forsythetony/stat_4710/README.md

 # stat_4710
 This is a collection of random scripts that I wrote to test out various concepts in my STAT 4710 class at the University of Missouri - Columbia.
 Below you'll find a detailed description of each script.

+#### Disclaimer
+If the formatting or whatever else in my Python code makes you cringe I'm sorry.
+I'm brand new to Python and will probably come back and fix things up once I know better.
+If you have any suggestions or admonitions send me an email at arfv2b@mail.missouri.edu

 ## License Plate Program